txst-cs-smartfall/SmartFallMM-Dataset/README.md

 - Young Group (14 subjects): [29, 30, 31, 32, 34, 35, 36, 37, 38, 39, 43, 44, 45, 46]
 - Old Group (21 subjects): [2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, 21, 22, 23, 26, 47]

 **NOTE:** The knowledge distillation (KD) experiments did not utilize gyroscope data, therefore, these signals remain unlabeled at this stage.
-We have provided the unlabeled gyroscope recordings for all 35 subjects in the **unlabeled_gyro_data** folder, and these samples will be annotated in future work.
+We will annotate and publish these samples in future work.

 ## Format of CSV Files: